-4.1 C

 Nobel passed away on December 10, 1896, in San Remo, Italy, at the age of 63.
 At the time of his death, he owned 93 factories in 20 countries.
 His burial site is located at the Norra Begravningsplatsen (Northern Cemetery) in Stockholm.

 The most notable invention of Alfred Nobel is dynamite, a groundbreaking advancement in the field of explosives.
 Before dynamite, explosives were dangerous and unstable, limiting their use.
-Nobel’s invention in 1867 revolutionized construction and mining, providing a safer and more efficient means of blasting rock.
+Nobel’s invention in 1867 revolutionized construction and mining by providing a safer and more efficient means of blasting rock.

 In addition to dynamite, Nobel held over 350 patents, covering various fields such as synthetic materials, armaments, and medicine.
 These innovations went beyond just explosives in various forms.
-For instance, inspired by a devastating gas explosion at a theater in Paris, he developed a gas burner with greatly enhanced safety features.
-One key technical aspect of this burner was its use of preheated combustion air.
+For instance, he developed a gas burner with greatly enhanced safety features, inspired by a devastating gas explosion at a theater in Paris.
+This burner used preheated combustion air as one key technical aspect.

 His innovations not only changed industries but also amassed him significant wealth, which he later used to establish the Nobel Prizes.